Kubia-Beta/Equality-Compass/README.md

 An in-development Firefox plugin that scans job sites for the United States and assigns them a corresponding color based on the Movement Advancement Project’s score for LGBTQ+ rights within that state to allow LGBTQ+ folk to make more informed decisions on job applications.

 # Installation
 To install this development build for Firefox, grab either the latest alpha release or download this repository from Main as a ZIP file.
-Once you have the file, navigate to about:debugging#/runtime/this-firefox and load this as a temporary addon by selecting the ZIP.
+Once you have the file, navigate to about:debugging#/runtime/this-firefox and load this as a temporary extension by selecting the ZIP.

 # Advanced Information
 Works by searching for specific spans and divs that each respective website uses to hold the location information of their job listings.
 A window of the state information runs in the background for the regex to pull matches from, which then get passed on to the span processing functions to remove the original text and reconstruct it but with the state on a colored background.